Columbanus: Legacy

 Historian Alexander O'Hara states that Columbanus had a "very strong sense of Irish identity ...
 He's the first person to write about Irish identity, he's the first Irish person that we have a body of literary work from, so even on that point of view he’s very important in terms of Irish identity."
 In 1950 a congress celebrating the 1,400th anniversary of his birth took place in Luxeuil, France.
 It was attended by Robert Schuman, Seán MacBride, the future Pope John XXIII, and John A. Costello who said "All statesmen of today might well turn their thoughts to St Columban and his teaching.
 History records that it was by men like him that civilisation was saved in the 6th century."

 Columbanus is also remembered as the first Irish person to be the subject of a biography.
-An Italian monk named Jonas of Bobbio wrote a biography of him some twenty years after Columbanus' death.
+An Italian monk named Jonas of Bobbio wrote a biography of him some twenty years after Columbanus's death.
 His use of the phrase in 600 AD totius Europae (all of Europe) in a letter to Pope Gregory the Great is the first known use of the expression.

 At Saint-Malo in Brittany, there is a granite cross bearing Columbanus's name to which people once came to pray for rain in times of drought.
 The nearby village of Saint-Coulomb commemorates him in name.

-In France, the ruins of Columbanus' first monastery at Annegray are legally protected through the efforts of the Association Internationale des Amis de St Columban, which purchased the site in 1959.
-The association also owns and protects the site containing the cave, which served as Columbanus' cell, and the holy well that he created nearby.
-At Luxeuil-les-Bains, the Basilica of Saint Peter stands on the site of Columbanus' first church.
+In France, the ruins of Columbanus's first monastery at Annegray are legally protected through the efforts of the Association Internationale des Amis de St Columban, which purchased the site in 1959.
+The association also owns and protects the site containing the cave, which served as Columbanus's cell, and the holy well that he created nearby.
+At Luxeuil-les-Bains, the Basilica of Saint Peter stands on the site of Columbanus's first church.
 A statue near the entrance, unveiled in 1947, shows him denouncing the immoral life of King Theuderic II.
 Formally an abbey church, the basilica contains old monastic buildings, which have been used as a minor seminary since the nineteenth century.
 It is dedicated to Columbanus and houses a bronze statue of him in its courtyard.

 Luxeuil Abbey, described in the Catholic Encyclopedia as "the nursery of saints and apostles", produced sixty-three apostles who carried his rule, together with the Gospel, into France, Germany, Switzerland, and Italy.
 These disciples of Columbanus are credited with founding more than a hundred different monasteries.
 The canton and town still bearing the name of St. Gallen testify to how well one of his disciples succeeded.

-Bobbio Abbey became a renowned center of learning in the Early Middle Ages, so famous that it rivaled the monastic community at Monte Cassino in wealth and prestige.
-St. Attala continued St. Columbanus' work at Bobbio, proselytizing and collecting religious texts for the abbey's library.
+Bobbio Abbey became a renowned centre of learning in the Early Middle Ages, so famous that it rivalled the monastic community at Monte Cassino in wealth and prestige.
+St. Attala continued St. Columbanus's work at Bobbio, proselytizing and collecting religious texts for the abbey's library.
 In Lombardy, San Colombano al Lambro in Milan, San Colombano Belmonte in Turin, and San Colombano Certénoli in Genoa all take their names from the saint.